dnlzrgz/hugo-terrassa-theme/README.md

     description = "" # Description for the meta description tag favicon = ""     # Relative URL for your favicon
     logo = ""        # Absolute URL for your logo
+    ribbon = ""      # Text to show as a ribbon on the top right corner of the main page
 ```

 ### Hero